speedment/speedment-doc/pages/crud.md

 ## CRUD Operations
 The term CRUD is a short for Create, Read, Update and Delete.
-Speedment supports all these operations via table {{site.data.javadoc.Manager}} objects according to the following table:
+Speedment supports all these operations via table {{site.data.javadoc.Manager}} objects and more according to the following table:

 | Operation      | Direct Method          | Functional Reference       | Effect
 | :------------- | :--------------------  | :------------------------- | :----------------------------------------------------------------------------------- |